Hindi cinema: Plagiarism

-Pressured by rushed production schedules and small budgets, some writers and musicians in Hindi cinema have been known to plagiarise.
+Pressured by rushed production schedules and tight deadlines, some Hindi cinema writers and musicians have been notorious for plagiarising.
 Ideas, plot lines, tunes or riffs have been copied from other Indian film industries (including Telugu cinema, Tamil cinema, Malayalam cinema and others) or foreign films (including Hollywood and other Asian films) without acknowledging the source.

 Before the 1990s, plagiarism occurred with impunity.
 Copyright enforcement was lax in India, and few actors or directors saw an official contract.
 The Hindi film industry was not widely known in the Global North (except in the Soviet states), who would be unaware that their material had been copied.
 Audiences may not have been aware of plagiarism, since many in India were unfamiliar with foreign films and music.
 Although copyright enforcement in India is still somewhat lenient, Bollywood and other film industries are more aware of each other and Indian audiences are more familiar with foreign films and music.
 Organisations such as the India EU Film Initiative seek to foster a community between filmmakers and industry professionals in India and the European Union.

-A commonly-reported justification for plagiarism in Bollywood is that cautious producers want to remake popular Hollywood films in an Indian context.
+A commonly reported justification for plagiarism in Bollywood is that cautious producers want to remake popular Hollywood films in an Indian context.
 Although screenwriters generally produce original scripts, many are rejected due to uncertainty about whether a film will be successful.
 Poorly-paid screenwriters have also been criticised for a lack of creativity.
 Some filmmakers see plagiarism in Bollywood as an integral part of globalisation, with which Western (particularly American) culture is embedding itself into Indian culture.
 Vikram Bhatt, director of Raaz (a remake of What Lies Beneath) and Kasoor (a remake of Jagged Edge), has spoken about the influence of American culture and Bollywood's desire to produce box-office hits based along the same lines: "Financially, I would be more secure knowing that a particular piece of work has already done well at the box office.
 Copying is endemic everywhere in India.
 Our TV shows are adaptations of American programmes.
 We want their films, their cars, their planes, their Diet Cokes and also their attitude.
 The American way of life is creeping into our culture."
 According to Mahesh Bhatt, "If you hide the source, you're a genius.
 There's no such thing as originality in the creative sphere".

 Although very few cases of film-copyright violations have been taken to court because of a slow legal process, the makers of Partner (2007) and Zinda (2005) were targeted by the owners and distributors of the original films: Hitch and Oldboy.
 The American studio 20th Century Fox brought Mumbai-based B. R. Films to court over the latter's forthcoming Banda Yeh Bindaas Hai, which Fox alleged was an illegal remake of My Cousin Vinny.
 B. R. Films eventually settled out of court for about $200,000, paving the way for its film's release.
 Some studios comply with copyright law; in 2008, Orion Pictures secured the rights to remake Hollywood's Wedding Crashers.